anyscale/madewithml.github.io/docs/courses/mlops/api.md

 However, for the majority of ML developers, thanks to the wide adoption of microservices, we don't need to do all of this.
 A well designed API service that can seamlessly communicate with all other services (framework agnostic) will fit into any process and add value to the overall product.
 Our main focus should be to ensure that our service is working as it should and constantly improve, which is exactly what the next cluster of lessons will focus on ([testing](testing.md){:target="_blank"} and [monitoring](monitoring.md){:target="_blank"})

-!!! note
-    Besides wrapping our model(s) as separate, scalable microservices, we can also have a purpose-built model server to host our models.
+> Besides wrapping our model(s) as separate, scalable microservices, we can also have a purpose-built model server to host our models.
 Model servers, such as [MLFlow](https://mlflow.org/){:target="_blank"}, [TorchServe](https://pytorch.org/serve/){:target="_blank"}, [RedisAI](https://oss.redislabs.com/redisai/){:target="_blank"} or [Nvidia's Triton](https://developer.nvidia.com/nvidia-triton-inference-server){:target="_blank"} inference server, provide a common interface to interact with models for inspection, inference, etc. In fact, modules like RedisAI can even offer added benefits such as data locality for super fast inference.

 ## Resources